aoloe/ots-manual-cpp-beginners/NOTES.md

 - Code::Blocks and mingw

+### Ubuntu in a Virtualbox

+- tweaks to make ubuntu's UI faster: http://askubuntu.com/questions/689602/disable-all-visual-effects-in-ubuntu-15-10
+- don't forget to plug you computer: windows might slow down the computer when on battery

+## OS X

+- install cmake from the package
+- in one of the menus you can get the command to activate cmake in terminal

 ## Programs, Programmers, and Programming Language

 "Why C++?
 You can’t learn to program without a programming language, and C++ directly supports the key concepts and techniques used in real-world software.
 C++ is one of the most widely used programming languages, found in an unsurpassed range of application areas."